`

 PS_AB_5532.jpeg

-I’ve had the honor of working with a wide range of people, from beginners to professionals, teaching my Get Vocal method internationally.
-It’s a joy to see people—whether they’re aspiring singers, public speakers, or simply those seeking to express themselves more fully—discover their true potential and the beauty of their own voices.
+Over the past twenty years, It’s been a joy for me to help people—whether they’re aspiring singers, public speakers, or simply those seeking to express themselves more fully—discover their potential.

-Alongside my passion for teaching, I've had the honor of releasing six albums and performing at some truly special venues—places like The Bluebird Cafe in Nashville, The Bedford in London, The Palace of Fine Arts in San Francisco, and The Sunset Center in Carmel.
-As an artist, I’ve also had the honor of collaborating with some incredible musicians.
-In my teens, I sang and toured with the a cappella group Mayim, and our three albums earned us the Gayle Rich Award for artistic contributions in Santa Cruz.
+Alongside my passion for teaching, I've released six albums and been lucky enough to perform at some truly special venues—places like The Bluebird Cafe in Nashville, The Bedford in London, The Palace of Fine Arts in San Francisco, and The Sunset Center in Carmel.
+As a solo artist, I’ve released two albums and have loved collaborating on musical projects as well.
+I sang and toured with the a cappella group Mayim, and our three albums earned us the Gayle Rich Award for artistic contributions in Santa Cruz.
 In 2018, I was recognized with the Social Justice Award at the Positive Music Awards for my song “Thrive,” co-written with Austin Willacy for the documentary Thrive: What On Earth Will It Take.
 My latest project, Hidden Rivers, was released in 2024 under the name Canyon Sisters, a folk duo I formed with my step-sister, Becca Davis.
-Our album, recorded at the Sound Emporium Studios in Nashville, blends our voices and artistry.
-I’m especially proud of our single, “‘Brighter Days.”

 If you’re curious about working together or learning more about my vocal coaching and workshops, don’t hesitate to reach out.
 I’d love to connect with you!